Overview

 If you’re using the EGG Genius to monitor the pork’s temperature — something we would highly recommend — now’s the time to insert your probe.

-If using a dual probe remote thermometer you will notice that the internal temperature of the meat slowly rises and then apparently plateaus or even falls by a few degrees.
-This is not the EGG needing more oxygen or fuel, this is the science of low and slow happening, as collagen starts to break down and turn to gelatin.
-An enormous amount of energy is required to enable this process and so the temperature of the meat stops increasing whilst the chemical reactions take place.
+You will notice that the internal temperature of the meat slowly rises and then apparently plateaus or even falls by a few degrees.
+This is not the EGG needing more oxygen or fuel, this is the science of low & slow happening, as collagen starts to break down and turn to gelatin.
+An enormous amount of energy is required for this, so the temperature of the meat stops increasing while the chemical reactions take place.
 Do not adjust the temperature of your EGG.
 You should not try to speed up this process with more heat.
 Once the majority of the tissues have been rendered to gelatin the temperature will begin to climb again.

 The target internal temperature for pullable pork is 90˚C-93˚C.

-When that temperature is reached, using tongs, remove the pork to a cutting board and tent with tin foil.
+When that temperature is reached, remove the pork to a cutting board and tent with tin foil.
 Let it rest for at least 15 minutes.

 Place the mayonnaise, lemon juice and mustard in a large serving bowl.
 Season with salt and freshly ground black pepper and mix well

-Combine all ingredients in a saucepan.
+Combine all the sauce ingredients in a saucepan.
 Bring to a simmer and stir until the sugar has dissolved.
 Remove from the heat and allow to cool before using.

 PULL THE PORK